Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 The Chicago Cli-Fi Library

-This exhibition is a modest attempt to make sense of the paralysis that sets in when artists try to fashion a response to the complexity and enormity of climate change.
-Featuring recent works by Chicago-based artists Beate Geissler & Oliver Sann, Jenny Kendler, Inigo Manglano-Ovalle, and Dan Peterman.
+This exhibition was a modest attempt to make sense of the paralysis that sets in when artists try to fashion a response to the complexity and enormity of climate change.
+It featured recent works by Chicago-based artists Beate Geissler & Oliver Sann, Jenny Kendler, Inigo Manglano-Ovalle, and Dan Peterman.

 Curated by Dieter Roelstraete.